cornerman/terraform-aws-my-account/README.md

 Manual steps needed to prepare SSO:
 - Enable SSO in your AWS account: https://console.aws.amazon.com/singlesignon/identity/home
+- Enable MFA in AWS SSO: https://console.aws.amazon.com/singlesignon/identity/home#!/settings/mfa
 - Create an identity group called "Administrators" in AWS SSO: https://console.aws.amazon.com/singlesignon/identity/home#!/groups/create
-- Enable MFA in AWS SSO: https://console.aws.amazon.com/singlesignon/identity/home#!/settings/mfa

-Afterwards you should add a user for yourself in AWS SSO and add it to the Administrators group.
-You can add other people as well and invite them to work with you.
+- Create an identity user for yourself and add it to the Administrators group (you can add other people as well and invite them to work with you): https://eu-central-1.console.aws.amazon.com/singlesignon/identity/home?region=eu-central-1#!/users$addUserWizard

 ### Deploy